Javagedes/patina/docs/src/rfc/text/0000-core-static.md

 ```

 In this, platform owners will be encouraged (via documentation) to place `#[inline(always)]` on the trait
-implementations where applicable to help the compiler with optmiziations.
+implementations where applicable to help the compiler with optimizations.

 This will introduce changes to the core and how it consumes the trait.
 An example is shown below